MecSim/MecSimCalc-docs/docs/maps/example-1.md

 ### Get the data

-First create a Panda's `DataFrame` with the values to visualize on the map.
+First, create a Panda's `DataFrame` with the data to visualize on the map.

 ```python
 df = pd.DataFrame(